szakfer97/MoneyTracker/README.md

 Money tracking app built with Blazor

-Use yarn dev to start app
+Use dotnet run to start app